Dfletchh/AppDemo/README.md

-# C Sharp Demo
+# C# Demo
 ## Using .NET Framework

-This is a Coffee cross-platform application.
+This is an project to build a cross platform mobile application